emnify/product-docs/docs/quickstart/getting-started.md

 ---
-title: Getting started with emnify
-description: How to start developing your IoT solutions with emnify
+description: Start developing your IoT solutions with emnify
 slug: /
 ---
 # Sign up for an emnify account